 Thankfully, probate in Texas is known for being simpler and more efficient than most other states’ probate.
 But if your loved one had a very modest estate, this could nonetheless be cold comfort.
 But don’t despair!
 And don’t rush to the courthouse to start a probate.

 Just as Texas provides individuals the right the create a holographic will under certain circumstances, to avoid all that fancy lawyerin’ stuff… Texas has provided several probate alternatives for small estates and simple estates (as well as some alternatives that not-so-small estates can also take advantage of – trusts!) that can not only save on the legal bills that might otherwise be incurred through the probate process, but also potentially create some other collateral benefits along the way!

+A WORD OF WARNING: To be clear, avoiding probate should not always be your goal.
+There are situations where going through the full probate process definitely IS the best and most efficient method of settling the estate.
 Additionally, certain of the below methods are only available for estates/decedents that meet certain criteria (for example, an estate worth less than $75,000 excepting the homestead, estates with only one piece of real estate to pass, estates without any debts, etc.).
 This blog post will highlight some of the more common probate alternatives for Texas estates.
 Keep in mind that depending upon your circumstances, not everything listed here will be advisable or available.

 To read more about some of the alternatives that may be available, I encourage you to review the following pages: